 Editor’s Note: The section provides solutions to the required functions identified in the previous section.

-8.1 Solution: Key Issue 1
+8.1 Solution: Key Issue 1 – License for Linked Open Data

 Editor’s Note: Each Solution section references one or more key issues identified in the previous section.
 A proposed solution needs to describe how the associated key issue(s) can be resolved.